 If you’re not a car person and prefer to take your time to feel the city, there are other ways to explore.
 Read on to find out.

 Looking for a low-cost yet fun way of commuting?
 How about a scooter?
-Yes, in San Diego, scooters are an environmentally friendly and easy way to roam around the city.
-You can scoot to your favorite restaurant, park, or any other attraction in style.
+In San Diego, scooters are an environmentally friendly and easy way to roam around the city.
+You can hurry to your favorite restaurant, park, or any other attraction in style.

 Additionally, leisurely riding down the street will refresh you and make for a pleasant experience.
-You can rent a scooter, but renting it does come with its downsides.
+You can rent a scooter, but renting it has downsides.
 For instance, the rental company doesn’t allow you to leave the service area.
 However, if you buy a scooter for yourself, you’re good to go wherever your feet lead!

 The roads, paths, and trails in San Diego are perfect for exploration on a bike.
-It’s a pretty bike-friendly city, especially around many of the more popular tourist spots, like Downtown San Diego, meaning bike rentals are a great way of getting around.
+It’s a pretty bike-friendly city, especially around many popular tourist spots, like Downtown San Diego, meaning bike rentals are a great way of getting around.

 So, if you decide against cars, throw on your helmet, get on a bike, and roam around the city!
 You’ll come across beautiful scenery and breathtaking views on your bike ride.
-Nevertheless, you have to make sure that you know the trails or paths you set out to.
+Nevertheless, you must ensure you know the trails or paths you set out to.
 Otherwise, it won’t be quite a fun experience.

 Besides beaches, San Diego has plenty of parks, zoos, and museums to please your senses.
-So break out the walking shoes, get a water bottle or camelback and start strolling.
-When out and about, make sure you are on the right path; you don’t want to forget your way back home.
+So break out the walking shoes, get a water bottle or camelback, and start strolling.
+Ensure you are on the right path; you don’t want to forget your way back home.

-For this purpose, you should keep an eye on Google maps on your phone if you’re new to the area.
+For this purpose, you should watch Google Maps on your phone if you’re new to the area.

 Exploring San Diego Without a Car: Is It Possible?